PQSAML/index/README.md

 Note that the folder `benchmarks` https://github.com/PQSAML/index/tree/main/prebuilt/benchmarks contains the final executable benchmark scripts which can be run using instructions below https://github.com/PQSAML/index?tab=readme-ov-file#running-benchmark-scripts.
 For those, you only need Java 17 (we tested it on JDK 20 and JDK 21).

-If you want to build it all from scratch, follow all the steps below.
+If you want to build it all from scratch, follow all the steps at https://github.com/PQSAML/index?tab=readme-ov-file#complete-build-process or use Docker described at https://github.com/PQSAML/index?tab=readme-ov-file#docker-build-and-execution.

-## Docker build
+# Docker build and execution
 We also provide a Dockerfile which sets up the build environment, builds everything and can be used to run benchmarks.

 Note that running benchmarks inside a docker container may result in decreased performance compared to running it natively.

-### Building Docker image
+## Building Docker image
 This will run the whole build process.
 ```
 docker build -t pqsamlbenchmarks -f Dockerfile
 ```

-### Running benchmarks inside Docker
+## Running benchmarks inside Docker
 To run benchmarks inside the Docker container we have prepared a helped bash script at https://github.com/PQSAML/index/blob/main/dockerRunBenchmarks.sh.
 The result files are going to be placed inside the current working directory (from which the bash script is run).

 To run each benchmark simply run